-- The written wellness policy; - Documentation demonstrating compliance with school community involvement requirements, including: - 1.
-Efforts to actively solicit SWC membership from the required stakeholder groups; and - 2.
-These groups' participation in the development, implementation, and periodic review and update of the wellness policy; - 3.
-Documentation of annual policy progress reports for the school. - 4.
-Documentation demonstrating compliance with public notification requirements, including methods by which the wellness policy, annual progress reports, are made available to the public; and efforts to actively notify families about the availability of wellness policy.
+- The written Wellness Policy - Documentation demonstrating compliance with school community involvement requirements, including: - o Efforts to actively solicit SWC membership from the required stakeholder groups; and - these groups' participation in the development, implementation, and periodic review and update of the Wellness Policy; - o documentation of annual policy progress reports for the school. - Documentation demonstrating compliance with public notification requirements, including methods by which the wellness policy, annual progress reports, are made available to the public; and efforts to actively notify families about the availability of the Wellness Policy.